wjo1212/ChinaPyCon2015/README.md

 ## Big Data Analysis and Visualization using Python
-Topic shared in PyCon 2015 Shanghai on 9.12
+Topic shared in PyCon 2015 Shanghai on 9.12 and Beijing on 9.19

 ## Effective Python Functional Programming
 Technology, Tools and Practice